Henry Ford Assembly Line: How Processes Increased Productivity

 What is Henry Ford Assembly Line?

-Henry Ford moved the assembly line that brought the work to the workers, not the workers going to the work.
+Henry Ford moved the assembly line, bringing the work to the workers, not the other way around.

-The famous Henry Ford Assembly Lines first installation on December the 1st, 1913 Highland Park plant in Michigan USA.
-Henry Ford put this appliance together to improve the mass production of a complete automobile.
+The famous Henry Ford Assembly Lines were first installed on December 1st, 1913, at the Highland Park plant in Michigan, USA.
+Henry Ford put this assembly line together to improve the mass production of complete automobiles.

 Henry Ford Assembly Line substantially reduced the time to build a car from twelve hours to one hour and thirty-three minutes.
-This substantial reduction began to spread the word of the extensively developed process.
+This substantial reduction helped spread the word about the extensively developed process.

 Henry Ford Assembly Line Principles

-Assembly lines are the most common sequel used in mass production when dividing the labour process into fair stages.
+Assembly lines are the most common sequence used in mass production when dividing the labour process into distinct stages.

 Ford developed this assembly line with four main principles: